-The most recent downward cycle has not been constant quarter to quarter, as we have experienced some quarters of sequential growth in revenues, such as during the second and third quarters of 2002 and the second quarter of 2003.
-The decline in revenues that began in the fourth quarter of 2002, is not considered by many in the industry to be the beginning of another downturn, but instead is considered to be the continuation of the downturn which began in late 2000.
+The most recent downward cycle has not been constant quarter to quarter, as we have experienced some quarters of sequential growth in revenues, such as during the second and third quarters of 2002.
+The decline in revenues that began in the fourth quarter of 2002 is not considered by many in the industry to be the beginning of another downturn, but instead is considered to be the continuation of the downturn which began in late 2000.
 The current industry consensus is that the two quarters of revenue growth during mid-2002 may have represented a correction of the significant under-spending that occurred in 2001 and not the beginning of the next up cycle.
-Recently, the industry consensus is that the bottom of the downturn was reached during the first quarter of 2003 and that the industry will sustain moderate quarter over quarter growth in new orders booked ("bookings") and net revenues throughout the second half of 2003.
-ATE utilization rates, considered by management and others in the industry to be a strong indicator of future ATE sales, have been steadily increasing throughout the first half of 2003, and management believes that, should current trends continue, increased spending on ATE may be anticipated in the second half of 2003.
+Recently, the industry consensus is that the bottom of the downturn was reached during the first quarter of 2003 and that the industry will sustain moderate quarter over quarter growth in new orders booked ("bookings") and net revenues throughout the remainder of 2003.
+This is consistent with the sequential quarterly growth in net revenues we experienced durin g the second and third quarters of 2003.
+ATE utilization rates, considered by management and others in the industry to be a strong indicator of future ATE sales, have been steadily increasing throughout the first nine months of 2003, and management believes that, should current trends continue, increased spending on ATE will occur in the fourth quarter of 2003.

-This view is supported by the growth in our consolidated quarterly bookings in the second quarter of 2003, which increased to \$12.6 million from \$7.7 million in the first quarter of 2003.
-While management believes that the increased ATE utilization rates, as well as other performance metrics such as increased IC unit production, suggest that we should have future quarterly growth in bookings and net revenues, we cannot be certain that these current indications will continue, or that they signal that we are coming to the end of the current downturn.
+This view is supported by the growth in our consolidated quarterly bookings in the third quarter of 2003, which increased 21% to \$15.2 million from \$12.6 million in the second quarter of 2003.
+While we anticipated that the level of bookings in the third quarter would increase from that of the prior quarter, the percentage increase in bookings was larger than expected.
+We believe that some orders may have been pulled in from the fourth quarter.
+While management believes that increased ATE utilization rates, as well as other industry metrics such as increased IC unit production, suggest that we should have future quarterly growth in bookings and net revenues, we cannot be certain that the current indications will continue, or that they signal that we are coming to the end of the current downturn.